ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/poc/version/poc_version_docs.md

 {% docs monthly_usage_data_28_days %}

 This model transforms 28_days counters stored in the usage data payload into monthly proxies.
-To do so the logic is followed is:
+To do so the logic is as follows:

 * For one specific instance (instance_uid), one specific metric (metrics_name) and one specific month M, take the latest received data